VyjayanthiPolapragada/KMeans_Clustering_Customer_Analysis/README.md

-# KMeans_Clustering_Customer_Analysis
-Using the algorithm of KMeans to analyse real customer datasets and draw valuable insights to boost business stragegies
+Analysed the real customer data set and clusttered using KMeans Algorithm using Python

+A real data set is used to train and test the model, downloaded from https://archive.ics.uci.edu/dataset/292/wholesale+customers

+Libraries used: pandas, sklearn, matplotlib (all libraries are built in with jupyter notebook)